 Every one of us has an effect on everyone we meet and interact with.
 We have many opportunities every day to make other people’s lives better or worse through the interactions we have with them.

 Are you aware of what effect you have been having on other people?
 Do you purposefully set out to make people’s lives brighter or worse?
 Are you selective about whose lives you want to improve and who you don’t really care about?

-Because as energetic/vibrational beings, we are receiving the matching energy we are emitting into our environment (the interactions we are having with others.)
+Because as energetic/vibrational beings, we receive energy matching what we are emitting into our environment (the interactions we are having with others.)
 The Law of Attraction says that we are receiving the life circumstances we deserve according to the vibratory signals that we are sending out to The Universal Mind.

-So, take a moment to contemplate, what is it about your deep-seated unconscious beliefs and self-esteem that is attracting people into your lives who want to bring you down?
+So, take a moment to contemplate, what is it about your deep-seated unconscious beliefs and self-esteem that are attracting people into your lives who want to bring you down?

-This requires that we understand how we feel about ourselves as a person and how we feel about our life and what we have so far achieved?
+This requires that you understand how you feel about yourself as a person and how you feel about your life and what you have so far achieved.

-If our negative interactions outnumber the positive ones daily, then it is time to seriously question our beliefs and attitudes.
-What are we thinking about (emitting a vibration for) that is attracting these negative conditions back into our lives?
+If your negative interactions outnumber the positive ones daily, then it is time to seriously question your beliefs and attitudes.
+What are you thinking about (emitting a vibration for) that is attracting these negative conditions back into your life?